Find Affordable College Courses

 4 Yearly Graduations

 Creighton University comes in at #6 on our list of the most popular colleges offering doctor's degrees in psychiatric/mental health nursing.
-The average in-state tuition for full-time undergraduates is $42,618 per year, while in-state graduate students, on average, pay $17,190 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in psychiatric/mental health nursing from Creighton.
-Of these students, 100% were women and 25% were members of underrepresented racial-ethnic groups.
+Each year, around 8,700 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $17,676 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in psychiatric/mental health nursing from Creighton.
+About 75% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #7